phodal/awesome-iot/README.md

 * **[Sonoff-Tasmota ★ 4869 ⧗ 0](https://github.com/arendst/Sonoff-Tasmota)** - Provide ESP8266 based itead Sonoff with Web, MQTT and OTA firmware using Arduino IDE.
 * [tinyVP ★ 12 ⧗ 48](https://github.com/lyegoshin/tinyVP) - is a very small and lean hypervisor using MIPS R5 hardware VZ option
 * [vorto ★ 32 ⧗ 3](https://github.com/eclipse/vorto) - is a toolset that lets you describe devices using a simple language and share these descriptions, so-called Information Models, in a centralized Vorto Repository.
-* [AWS IoT Button logger to git](https://github.com/kachkaev/aws-iot-button-logger-to-git/) - A beginner-friendly AWS Lambda function that logs events from IoT devices into a git repository of your choice.
-Written in TypeScript, tested with Jest, compiled with Parcel.
-Uses Azure Pipelines for CI/CD.

 ## Language

-* **[AtomVM](https://github.com/bettio/AtomVM)** - AtomVM is a tiny portable virtual machine that allows Erlang and Elixir code to run on microcontrollers with less than 500KB of RAM such as the ESP32.
+* [AtomVM ★ 390 ⧗ 0](https://github.com/bettio/AtomVM) - AtomVM is a tiny portable virtual machine that allows Erlang and Elixir code to run on microcontrollers with less than 500KB of RAM such as the ESP32.
 * [ELIoT ★ 76 ⧗ 48](https://github.com/c3d/elfe) - Extensible Language for Everyday (and the Internet of Things)
 * [eLua ★ 393 ⧗ 1](https://github.com/elua/elua) - Quickly prototype and develop embedded software applications with the power of Lua and run them on a wide range of microcontroller architectures.
 * [ESP Basic ★ 144 ⧗ 0](https://github.com/esp8266/Basic) - Basic Interpreter for the ESP8266